Wolk, Scott J. High Energy Astrophysics Division, Harvard-Smithsonian Center for Astrophysics, Cambridge, Massachusetts.

 - X-ray microcalorimeter

 An instrument designed to collect and detect x-rays emitted from a source outside the Earth's atmosphere and to resolve the x-rays into an image.
-Absorption by the atmosphere requires that x-ray telescopes be carried to high altitudes.
-Balloons are used for detection systems designed for higher-energy (hard) x-ray observations, whereas rockets and satellites are required for softer x-ray detectors.
-X-rays lay in the electromagnetic spectrum, between ultraviolet light and gamma-rays (γ-rays) This corresponds to a range from 20 nanometers (2 × 10−8 m) down to 10 picometers (10−11 m), or about 60 eV to 125 keV, with low energy considered "soft" and high energy considered “hard.”
-See also: Electromagnetic radiation; X-ray astronomy; X-rays
+X-rays are part of the electromagnetic spectrum, between ultraviolet light and gamma rays.
+This x-ray band ranges from 0.01 to 10 nanometers, or about 60 electronvolts (eV) to 125 keV, with low energy considered "soft" and high energy considered “hard.”
+Absorption by Earth's atmosphere of x-rays requires that x-ray telescopes (Fig. 1) be carried to high altitudes.
+Balloons are generally used for detection systems designed for higher-energy (hard) x-ray observations, whereas rockets and satellites are used for softer x-ray detectors.
+Observations in x-rays are a mainstay of high-energy astrophysical investigations.
+See also: Astrophysics; Atmosphere; Balloon; Electromagnetic radiation; Electronvolt; High-energy astrophysics; Satellite (spacecraft); Telescope; X-ray astronomy; X-ray

 The content above is only an excerpt.